VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -metricsAuthKey value
      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings Flag value can be read from the given file when using -metricsAuthKey=file:///abs/path/to/file or -metricsAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -metricsAuthKey=http://host/path or -metricsAuthKey=https://host/path
+  -mtls
+     Whether to require valid client certificate for https requests to -httpListenAddr .
+This flag works only if -tls flag is set.
+See also -mtlsCAFile .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
+  -mtlsCAFile string
+     Optional path to TLS Root CA for verifying client certificates when -mtls is enabled.
+By default the host system TLS Root CA is used for client certificate verification.
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/enterprise.html
   -notifier.basicAuth.password array
      Optional basic auth password for -notifier.url
      Supports an array of values separated by comma or specified via multiple flags.